Updated February 2021: I’ve updated this post to reflect the newest edition of this VirtualBox Appliance.

-And your desktop should come up and look a little something like this – without the annoying arrows and blocky words I added
+Your desktop should come up, and will look a little something like this – without the annoying arrows and blocky words I added 🙂

 Where to get started?

-Well, you could click on the big penguin circle and launch the labs, pick one and follow the instructions.
+Well, you could click on the big Start button (yes, that is a picture/button/icon) and launch the Hands-on Labs, pick one and follow the instructions.
 Or, you could fire up SQL Developer and start mucking around.

 In either case, you MIGHT want to create a snapshot for the VM first – this will give you a backup of your image you can go back to in case you ever screw it up beyond repair.
 This would be faster probably than re-downloading the OVA file, importing it, etc.